 Master of Arts in Chaplaincy

-Our MA in Chaplaincy is a professional degree program where education is structured around the integration of theory and practice.
+Our MA in Chaplaincy Program is a professional degree where education is structured around the integration of theory and practice.
 We train the next generation of religious leaders, who view chaplaincy as the professional practice of spiritual care for all people.

 You will develop the concrete skills and deep understanding necessary for working in a multifaith environment, as outlined in “Common Qualifications and Competencies for Professional Chaplains” and the “Standards of Practice for Professional Chaplains” of the Association of Professional Chaplains.
 Our graduates are confident in their ability to care for and empathize with people of all backgrounds in many settings – from hospitals and prisons to universities, the military, and in various religious communities.